From Tensor Network Quantum States to Tensorial Recurrent Neural Networks: 2D MPS-RNN

 In the following, for simplicity, we limit our discussion to a square lattice of size $V = L \times L$.
 As the RNN sequentially outputs the conditional probability of a given spin at each step, we need to define a 1D ordering for the sites on the 2D lattice.
 We use the ``snake'' ordering as commonly used in MPS~\cite{stoudenmire2012study} and RNN~\cite{hibat2020recurrent} for 2D inputs, which is illustrated in \Fig{2d-mps-rnn}.
 A minimal generalization of \Eq{mps-rnn-h} to 2D consists in using a linear combination of the memory components at two previous neighboring sites, and we call the resulting architecture 2D~MPS-RNN.
 We provide the TN diagram for the memory update of 2D~MPS-RNN in \Fig{tensor-rnn-h}, which is a generalization of \Fig{mps-rnn}~(b).
 The equations are detailed in the Supplemental Material~\ref{append:tensor-rnn}.

 A notable difference between 2D~MPS-RNN and TN is that in the former each memory vector is used in two future neighboring sites.
 In a TN, on the contrary, each tensor only appears once in the contraction.
-This reuse of information can lead to a more efficient compression of the state using fewer parameters~\cite{levine2019quantum}.
+This reuse of information can lead to a more efficient state compression using fewer parameters~\cite{levine2019quantum}.
+We remark that while the shallow RAC TN in~\cite{levine2017long} is only a subset of MPS, our vanilla MPS-RNN is a superset of MPS.

-An apparent advantage of 2D~MPS-RNN over 1D architectures is the direct information flow between vertically neighboring sites.
+The direct information flow between vertically neighboring sites is an apparent advantage of 2D~MPS-RNN over 1D architectures.
 Thanks to this, the memory at a given site no longer needs to be carried along $O(L)$ memory updates to influence the memory of a vertical neighbor of the 2D lattice.
 However, because of the linearity of the memory update proposed above, a 2D~MPS-RNN with bond dimension $\chi$ can be exactly simulated by a 1D~MPS-RNN with bond dimension $L\,\chi$, as proved in the Supplemental Material~\ref{append:2d-simulated}.
-Therefore, 2D~MPS-RNN can reduce the bond dimension $\chi$ at most linearly in $L$ compared to 1D~MPS-RNN, rather than exponentially.
-In particular, its entanglement entropy cannot have an area law, because it can scale at most logarithmically with the length $L$ of a horizontal cut at a fixed $\chi$.
+Therefore, 2D~MPS-RNN can reduce the bond dimension $\chi$ at most linearly in $L$ compared to 1D~MPS-RNN rather than exponentially.
+In particular, its entanglement entropy cannot have an area law because it can scale at most logarithmically with the length $L$ of a horizontal cut at a fixed $\chi$.